Associative Property Calculator

 - The rule applies only to addition and multiplication.
 In other words, subtraction and division are not associative.

-- If you change subtraction into addition, you can then use the associative property.
+- If you change subtraction into addition, you can use the associative property.
 Symbolically, this means that changing

 a - b - cinto